 Corvus corax

-Documentation: Video, photos: 1-4 Jan 2021 Harrison, Sioux Co (DeLara, eBird.org).
+Documentation: Video, photos: 1-4 Jan 2021 Harrison, Sioux Co (DeLara; Brogie 2022).

 There is a “deep genetic split” between western US Common Ravens and those in the rest of the Western Hemisphere and the “Old World” (Boarman and Heinrich 2020).
-Recent genetic data suggest that western USA Common Ravens may be more closely related to the Chihuahuan Raven than they are to Common Ravens from Alaska, Minnesota and the Old World; Chihuahuan Raven probably diverged from western US Common Raven around one million years ago (Boarman and Heinrich 2020).
+Recent genetic data suggest that western US Common Ravens may be more closely related to the Chihuahuan Raven than they are to Common Ravens from Alaska, Minnesota and the Old World; Chihuahuan Raven probably diverged from western US Common Raven around one million years ago (Boarman and Heinrich 2020).

 See “Comments” for discussion of field identification of the two North American raven species, and a historical perspective.

-Near the Wyoming border west of Agate and about 15 miles southwest of Harrison, there are three reports of 1-2 birds: 30 Dec 2022 (Brogie 2023), and two sightings a few miles apart 25 May 2023 (eBird.org, accessed Nov 2023).
+Most additional sightings are from along the Wyoming border on Henry Road and Highway 29 in the area of Agate and extending eastward along Highway 71 some 20 mi.
+Sightings in this area began with three reports of 1-2 birds 30 Dec 2022 (Brogie 2023) and two sightings a few miles apart 25 May 2023 (eBird.org, accessed Nov 2023).
 Four were at this location 5 Jul 2024.
-These may be a pair with a territory across the border in Wyoming.
+These “Agate” sightings may involve a family with a territory across the border in Wyoming.

 Somewhat intriguing are several reports from the Sandhills, although these lack documentation: Short (1961) noted “small numbers” near Halsey, Thomas Co 12-13 Jun 1955, north of Halsey 14 Jun 1955, and near Valentine, Cherry Co 14-15 Jun 1955, although Bray (1994) considered these sightings doubtful.
 Rosche (1972) saw a single bird 23 Jun 1972 at Valentine NWR, and one in Cherry Co 29 Sep 2007 was not accepted by NOURC (Brogie 2008).
 Four were described near Bassett, Rock Co 26 May 2017, but inadequately documented (Brogie 2018).